-Life Insurance and Charitable Donations
+Life Insurance for Charitable Donations in Australia

 Australians are some of the most generous people on earth.
 Known for their spirit of community and beliefs in equity, Australians give their time and money toward efforts to better their communities, country, and the world.

 In fact, Philanthropy Australia reported that about 15 million people (or 81 percent of the population) gave around $12.5 billion to charities and non-profit organisations between 2015 and 2016.